system-zero-labs/chain-registry-api/README.md

 # FAQ

-## Is this a Strangelove project?

-No. Although I currently work for [Strangelove](https://github.com/strangelove-ventures), this project is created, maintained, and hosted independently by [David Nix](https://twitter.com/davidnix_).

 ## Why not use the Chain Registry itself or explorers?

 I wanted something programmatic that I could query easily.
 Digging through some web UI or a Github repo isn't my idea of